ryderling/ryderling.github.io/README.md

 [![GitHub forks](https://img.shields.io/github/forks/alshedivat/al-folio)](https://github.com/alshedivat/al-folio/fork)
 [![support](https://img.shields.io/badge/support-Ko--fi-yellow.svg)](https://ko-fi.com/alshedivat)

+## Notes from Ryder:
+1.  add the bib item in `paper.bib` for updating publications
+2.  add the markdown file inside `_news` for updating news
+3.  add the markdown file inside `_pages` for adding another top menu

 A simple, clean, and responsive [Jekyll](https://jekyllrb.com/) theme for academics.
 If you like the theme, give it a star!